-The Oregon Folklife Network serves as a hub for statewide folklife activities in partnership with our operational partners and community partners, including Oregon Tribes, community-based cultural organizations, museums, regional cultural alliances, local arts agencies, K12 schools, universities and colleges, and public libraries.
+The Oregon Folklife Network (OFN) offices at the University of Oregon serve as a hub for statewide folklife activities in partnership with our operational partners and community partners, along with Oregon Tribes, and including community partners such as community-based cultural organizations, museums, regional cultural alliances, local arts agencies, K12 schools, universities and colleges, and public libraries.

-Folklife–also known as folklore, folk art, or traditional art–encompasses the everyday knowledge, art, and lore that are passed within communities through imitation, conversation, and practice.
-These are arts rooted in the cultural life of a community whose members share a common language, ethnic heritage, religion, occupation or geographic region.
-Our folklife changes as people change, as our environment changes, and as new and established groups interact.
+Folklife, also referred to as folklore, traditional art, or living heritage, encompasses the everyday knowledge, art, and lore passed within communities through imitation, conversation, and practice.
+Such arts, knowledge, and skills are rooted in the cultural life of a community whose members share a common language, ethnic heritage, religion, occupation, or geographic region.
 Folklife includes forms as new as hip hop and as old as Native American basket weaving.

 In addition to the resources on this site, Oregon Folklife Network staff is ready and willing to consult with you or your organization about folk and traditional arts ideas, plans, and opportunities.

 Assistance can range from a simple e-mail or phone conversation, to more in-depth consulting.
 Reimbursement for travel (at state rates) or staff time (at $25/hour) may be requested for consultations that require substantial time; however we make every effort to keep such costs to a minimum.
 Contact us now to see how we can help.

 For assistance with folk & traditional arts, contact:

 Riki Saltzman, Executive Director